GWuk/PwdHash2/index.md

 # PwdHash2
-Firefox Add-On PwdHash alternative, based on PwdHash and PwdHash-PoC, migrated to WebExtension and PBKDF2-SHA256 support
+Create secure, site based passwords based on your master password and the site's domain name.
+You have to define a salt in the add-on's options and remember this as good as your master password

+# GitHub project page
+The GitHub project is located at https://github.com/GWuk/PwdHash2/

-## Overview
+## Internals
 This is an alteration to the [Stanford PwdHash](https://www.pwdhash.com/) tool, based on [PwdHash-PoC](https://github.com/llewelld/pwdhash-poc)

 Changes to the original Stanford PwdHash: